 Washington, D.C. may be more well known for politics than for entrepreneurship, but the U.S. capital has been gaining a reputation as a startup hub.
-The ecosystem benefits from a growing tech talent pool and proximity to federal government departments, as well as an abundance of Fortune 1000 companies headquartered in the area.
+More than 16,000 tech companies are based in Washington, D.C., making it one of the country’s largest tech hubs.
+The ecosystem benefits from a growing tech talent pool and proximity to relevant federal government departments, including the Federal Communications Commission and the Department of Homeland Security, as well as an abundance of Fortune 1000 companies headquartered in the area.

 Ecosystem by the Numbers

 The DC/Baltimore region is #2 in the U.S. for Life Sciences research talent, according to CBRE’s Life Sciences Research Talent 2022 report.
 The report cited the area’s strong industry presence and top-ranked universities, including George Washington University, Johns Hopkins University, and George Mason University.
 As of June 2022, Johnson & Johnson JLABS hub was home to more than 25 early-stage Life Sciences companies.
 Medtech Current Surgical raised a $3.2 million seed round in February 2023.